MarigiannaKotrotsiou/AnimaSyros-AndroidStudioApp/README.md

 # Overview

 <p>The project is aimed at developing an Android Studio App for the annual festival AnimaSyros that takes place in Syros island.
-It serves as an assignment for the course "Design and Programming of Mobile Applications" of the Department of Products and Systems Engineering of Aegean University.</p>
+It serves as an assignment for the course "Design and Programming of Mobile Applications" of the Department of Products and Systems Engineering of University of the Aegean.</p>

 <p>That app has:</p>
 <p>Splash Screen</p>